ElcoLuijendijk/GroMPy-couple/readme.md

 This will automatically run all model experiments specified in the model_parameters_sensitivity.py file.

 The number of simultaneous model runs is controlled by the parameter `max_proc` in the model parameters file.
-Note that each single model run will still use the number of cores specified by run-escript (using the -t argument, see the escript documentation), or the OMP_NUM_THREADS setting in your .bashrc or profile file.
+Note that each single model run will still use the number of cores specified by run-escript (using the -t argument, see the escript documentation), or the OMP_NUM_THREADS setting in your bashrc or profile file.
 For example add the following line to your bashrc file if you want GroMPy-couple to use 10 threads for each model run add export OMP_NUM_THREADS=10.
 If you then set `max_proc = 4` and run grompy_parallel.py, 4 model runs will be executed simultaneously that each use 10 cores. grompy_parallel will start a new run once a run has finished until the entire set of model sensitivity or model parameter combination runs are done.

 ## Model output

 ### VTK files
 The mesh and variables are saved as VTK files.
 The VTK files are saved at a location that you can specify by setting the parameter `model_output_dir` in the model parameter file.
-VTK files can be used by applications such as [Paraview](https://www.paraview.org) or [Mayavi](http://docs.enthought.com/mayavi/mayavi/) to visualize model results.
+VTK files can be used by applications such as [Paraview](https://www.paraview.org) or [Mayavi](http://docs.enthought.com/mayavi/mayavi/) to visualise model results.

 ### Figures
 In addition, GroMPy-couple contains a separate python script, ``make_model_fig.py``, to make figures of the model output.
 To run this file, open a terminal, navigate to the GroMPy-couple directory and run the command `python make_model_fig.py vtk_file`, where `vtk_file` is the path to the VTK file that you would like to make a figure of.
 If you do not provide a VTK filename and simply run `python make_2d_model_fig.py` the script will look for VTK files in the directory `model_output` and will ask you which subdirectory and which vtk files you want select.
 Any figures created by this script are saved to new subdirectory `fig` that is placed in the directory that contains the VTK file.
 The file `model_input/figure_options.py` contains several parameters that control how the figures look,